I speak with women in my workshops and programs regularly. What I began to notice about women and our egos surprised me.

 The ‘puff your chest out’ type of ego rubs countless women, including myself, the wrong way.
 And yet we often fail to see the ‘stay safe, stay small’ ego that is showing up in our own lives.

 I had a discussion with my husband, Mark, about the difference between how the ego is expressed through him compared to how it’s expressed through me.
 For both of us, the root message from the ego is “I’m not good enough, just the way I am.”
-He shared something that I thought was profound: The soul is gender neutral.
+One thing we both agreed on- The soul is gender-neutral.

 In every situation, we are either coming from a place of fear (which is always the ego) or we are coming from a place of love (which is the Soul).
 No matter how you look at it, the ego is always edging out the life force that seeks expression through each of us.